LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 are initialized when the lambda expression is created, while those in the parameter list are set when the lambda expression is called.
 The body of a lambda expression is similar to the body of an ordinary C++ method.
-RAJA template methods pass arguments to lambdas based on usage and context;
-typically, these are loop indices.
+RAJA templates, such as ``RAJA::forall`` and ``RAJA::kernel`` pass arguments to lambdas based on usage and context; typically, these are loop indices.

 A C++ lambda expression can capture variables in the capture list by value or by reference.
 This is similar to how arguments to C++ methods are passed;